-- 1) Astrocast Nanosatellite Network [60]: with a constellation of 80 LEO satellites using proprietary low-power L-band, this Swiss company provides low-latency (< 15 min) transmission optimized for direct-to-satellite IoT applications, and supports bidirectional communications enabling acknowledgments, asset commands, and deployment of security patches and software updates (over-the-air software updates).
+1) Astrocast Nanosatellite Network [60]: With a constellation of 80 LEO satellites using proprietary low-power L-band, this Swiss company provides low-latency (<15 min) transmission optimized for direct-to-satellite IoT applications, and supports bidirectional communications enabling acknowledgments, asset commands, and deployment of security patches and software updates (over-the-air software updates).
 The L-band allows smaller antenna, lower-cost RF components, better propagation (no rain fade, lower power requirements), fewer interference risks than other bands.
-To the best of the authors' knowledge, Astrocast is the only initiative with access to L-band spectrum. - 2) Myriota [61]: this Australian company provides low-cost, low-power, secure direct-to-orbit satellite connectivity for the IoT thanks to a constellation of nanosatellites over UHF or VHF frequency bands.
-On average, four satellite passes per day are granted, with the MTD having approximately 9 minutes to send messages to the satellite in line of sight. - 3) Kineis [62]: it is a French company which uses a proprietary technology and chipset.
-A constellation of 25 nanosatellites is planned for 2022, with 6 satellites already on orbit for prototypes testing. - 4) Kepler Communications [63]: this Canadian company is developing 140 satellites to provide affordable, low-power, direct-to-satellite IoT connectivity within 2023.
-They feature bi-directional communications to ensure data acknowledgement and over-the-air firmware updates. - 5) Swarm Technologies [64]: this Silicon Valley startup currently has 9 satellites in orbit, but aims to deploy 150 satellites supporting direct-to-satellite IoT connectivity.
+To the best of the authors' knowledge, Astrocast is the only initiative with access to L-band spectrum.

+2) Myriota [61]: This Australian company provides lowcost, low-power, secure direct-to-orbit satellite connectivity for the IoT thanks to a constellation of nanosatellites over ultra-high frequency (UHF) or very-high frequency (VHF) frequency bands.
+On average, four satellite passes per day are granted, with the MTD having approximately 9 minutes to send messages to the satellite in line of sight.

+3) Kineis [62]: It is a French company which uses a proprietary technology and chipset.
+A constellation of 25 nanosatellites is planned for 2022, with 6 satellites already on orbit for prototypes testing.

+4) Kepler Communications [63]: This Canadian company is developing 140 satellites to provide affordable, low-power, direct-to-satellite IoT connectivity within 2023.
+They feature bi-directional communications to ensure data acknowledgement and over-the-air firmware updates.

+5) Swarm Technologies [64]: This Silicon Valley startup currently has 9 satellites in orbit, but aims to deploy 150 satellites supporting direct-to-satellite IoT connectivity.
 Swarm's hardware can be integrated with third-party devices and supports a variety of communications protocols.

-B. LoRa-based Satellite IoT: Lacuna Space
+B. LoRa-Based Satellite IoT: Lacuna Space